addap/master-thesis/documents/draft/main.md

 Changing the logical state of the queue, i.e. its length, is done using _enqueue_ and _dequeue registration_ operations.

 In the case of Eio, however, the exact length of the queue is irrelevant because the _resume-all operation_ will always set the length to 0, so in our customized version we keep this logical resource in the invariant of CQS itself.
-This somewhat simplifies the usage of CQS in a proof and also moves the _enqueue_ and _dequeue registration_ out of the public API because they are done internally.
+This somewhat simplifies the usage of CQS proofs and also moves the _enqueue_ and _dequeue registration_ out of the public API because they are now done internally.

 #### Specification of the Operations

 <!-- Next we talk about how we adapted the existing verification of CQS to use it in our scheduler proof. -->

-In the following we describe the specifications we proved for the three operations `suspend`, `cancel` and `resume_all`, in which points they differ from the specifications of the original CQS operations, and what changes we did to the logical state of CQS to carry out the proofs.
+In the following we describe the specifications we proved for the three operations `suspend`, `cancel` and `resume_all`, in which points they differ from the specifications of the original CQS operations, and what changes we did to the internal logical state of CQS to carry out the proofs.

 <!-- Make a small aside to talk about full CQS -->

-First we want to mention that the original CQS supports a couple of additional features like a synchronous mode for suspend and resume, and also a smart cancellation mode.
+First we want to mention that the original CQS supports a multiple additional features like a synchronous mode for suspend and resume, and also a smart cancellation mode.
-These features blow up the state space of CQS and complicate the verification but are not used in Eio so when we ported the verification of CQS to our Eio case study we removed support for these features.
+These features enlarge the state space of CQS and complicate the verification but are not used in Eio so when we ported the verification of CQS to our Eio case study we removed support for these features.
-Due to this, the part of the verification of the original CQS that we had to customize for Eio shrunk by approximately 1300 lines of Coq code from the original 3600 lines of Coq code.
+Due to this, the part of the verification of the original CQS that we had to customize for Eio shrunk by approximately 1300 lines of Coq code from the original 3600 lines of Coq code, while there is an additional ~4000 lines of Coq code that we did not need to adapt.

-Also, this reduced the state space of the original CQS shown below (taken from the original paper) to something more manageable for us when understanding the proofs.
+Also, this reduced the state space of the original CQS shown below (taken from the original paper) to something more manageable for us when adapting the proofs.
 [TODO clean up diagram and replace FUTURE by CALLBACK]

 ![](../cqs-cell-states.png)
 ![](../cqs-cell-states-eio.png)